chainflip-io/chainflip-eth-contracts/docs/interfaces/IStakeManager.md

 ## `updateFlipSupply(struct IShared.SigData sigData, uint256 newTotalSupply, uint256 stateChainBlockNumber)` (external)

- Compares a given new FLIP supply it against the old supply,
+ Compares a given new FLIP supply against the old supply,
-         then mints and burns as appropriate
+         then mints new and burns as appropriate (to/from the StakeManager)

 - `sigData`:               signature over the abi-encoded function params